semagrow/kobe/docs/extend/add_dataset_server.md

   [here](https://github.com/semagrow/kobe/tree/devel//examples/dataset-virtuoso/virtuoso-init)), and
   `semagrow/virtuoso-main` (source code
   [here](https://github.com/semagrow/kobe/tree/devel//examples/dataset-virtuoso/virtuoso-main)).
-We use the shared storage of Kobe, to keep a backup of the `/database` directory of Virtuoso, which is used to keep all the files used by the database.
+We use the shared storage of KOBE, to keep a backup of the `/database` directory of Virtuoso, which is used to keep all the files used by the database.
 The last two images are built upon `openlink/virtuoso-opensource-7`.